Planting Instructions

 FINAL NOTE

 As your tree grows, you may encounter challenges unique to your area.
-We suggest reaching out to your local agricultural extension agents to get expert advice for your pest, weather-related issues and soil questions.
+We suggest reaching out to your local agricultural extension agents for expert advice on pest or weather-related issues and soil questions.
 They can advise and give you the best recommendations for your area.